 Surf smelt (Hypometus pretiosus) and Sand lance (Ammodytes hexapterus), caught and prepared like other forage fish (eaten by larger fish), still spawn on Shoreline beaches and their habits were well known to native groups.
-Both spawn on higher intermediate beaches where smelt often leave shallow 'paths' winding across sandy-
+Both spawn on higher intermediate beaches where smelt often leave shallow 'paths' winding across sandygravel beaches.
+Sand lance leave circular spawning pits.
+A variety of smelt, the eulachon or candle fish (Thaleichthys pacificus), so fatty that, dried at spawning time, it can be burned as a candle, still frequents Puget Sound but not in the numbers recorded further north.